Flannelcoat/blackdesertdog/content/reading-log/index.md

 - Chicano by Richard Vasquez

-- Industrial Society and it's Future by Theadore Kaczynski
+- Industrial Society and it's Future by Theodore Kaczynski

 - This is How They Tell Me the World Ends: The Cyberweapons Arms Race by Nicole Perioth